habamax/.vim/README.rst

 Fuzzy Popup Finder
 ------------------

-Sometimes ago I have created `vim-select`_ plugin to simplify opening files/buffers and other things in vim.
+Sometimes ago I have created `vim-select`_ plugin to simplify opening of files/buffers and other things in vim.
 I was a happy user but then another scratch of vimscript and I have way simpler fuzzy popup finder that does most of the things I need: